Members Meeting Cancelled Saturday 17 January 2015

 Nursery Extension open for business

+Don't miss the opening of the new extension on Wednesday 24th September.
+Join the party and get to meet your favourite politicians.
 The new nursery extension to house additional plants from the Arthur Gorrie Correctional Centre, provided by a Brisbane City Council Environment Grant, is open and being brought to full operation.

 Premier pitches in at planting